 Besides the effects of the sun, other causes of premature aging of the hands include: Heredity, use of commercial tanning lamps/beds, birth control pills, pregnancy, aging, liver diseases, hormonal imbalance and stress.

-Treatment options can address sunspots, prominent veins, loss of volume, or any combination of the three.
+At North Shore Medi Spa, we offer Hand Rejuvenation treatment options that can address sunspots, prominent veins, loss of volume, or any combination of the three.
 Rejuvenation treatments produce dramatic results by restoring the hands to a youthful appearance.
 The key to success in hand rejuvenation is to decide what anatomic features contribute to the aging look, decide which interventions are needed and in what sequence.

 Treatments for Sunspots